RonanChance/Data-Viz/README.md

 </p>

 This bar chart showcases the percent difference in hospitalization during treatment between non-tickborne and tickborne diseases (given that the individual experienced an adverse reaction).
 There are three key takeaways:
-- Ceftriaxone is heavily associated with hospitalization in non-tickborne treatment, but not in tickborne disease cases.
+- Ceftriaxone, Atovaquone, and Cefuroxime had significantly lower hospitalization rates for tickborne disease treatment compared to non-tickborne disease treatment.
-- Clindamycin is one of the few antibiotics where hospitalization rate increases substantially when used for tickborne disease treatment.
+- Clindamycin and Doxycycline are antibiotics where the hospitalization rate is increased when used for tickborne disease treatment (although not statistically significant with a significance level of 0.05).
 - Amoxicillin is most associated with hospitalization during tickborne disease treatment compared to other antibiotics.

 ### Understanding the statistical significance of the visualization above:

-Monte Carlo Simulation <br> Using a Normal Distribution as an Estimator of the Binomial Distribution    |  Statisical Significance Comments
+Monte Carlo Simulation <br> Using a Normal Distribution as an Estimator of the Binomial Distribution    |  Statistical Significance Comments
 :-------------------------:|:-------------------------:
 ![](./svg/histograms/histogramDoxycycline.svg)  | - No simulated data points were less than the left bound or greater than the right bound.  <br><br>- Mathematically computed binomial p-value is < 0.001.
 We **can** safely reject the null hypothesis.<br><br>- Tickborne Doxycycline hospitalization **is** statistically significant compared to random.
 ![](./svg/histograms/histogramCefuroxime.svg)  | - No simulated data points were less than the left bound or greater than the right bound. <br><br>- Mathematically computed binomial p-value is < 0.001.
 We **can** safely reject the null hypothesis.<br><br>- Tickborne Cefuroxime hospitalization **is** statistically significant compared to random.